Seattle Newspaper for the People by the People

 Seattle Minimum Wages Increase to 15 per hour

-On Monday with a 9-0 vote the Seattle Council voted to pass and increase the minimum way to $15 per hour.
+On Monday, with a 9-0 vote, the Seattle Council voted to pass and increase the minimum wage to $15 per hour.
 This makes the minimum wage in Seattle the highest in the nation.
-The increase in wages will be a slowly phased into Seattle over several years.
-Smaller business will have even more time to phase in the increase.
+The wage increase will be slowly phased into Seattle over the next several years.
+Smaller businesses will have even more time to phase in the increase.
+The mandate mentions that large enterprises, those with over 500 employees, implement a $15 minimum wage by either 2017 or 2018.
+Conversely, smaller businesses, those with fewer than 500 employees, are required to meet the $15 minimum wage standard by either 2019 or 2021.

-The City of Seattle of course supports it because the tax revenue is massive.
+The City of Seattle obviously supports the new law because the tax revenue is massive.
 They essentially double what they bring in now per individual minimum wage paycheck.
+It is an easy way to steal more taxes from the people.

-So where do we go with this new news Seattle?
-I guess businesses no longer need to hire high school kids or drop outs…. when they can get college grads for $15 per hour.
-Hell educated kids from Tacoma would probably even commute to Seattle for this kind of money.
-The even better news that who really needs college anymore.
-You might as well get a $15 – $20 per our job and figure out the college thing later.
+So where do we go with this news?
+I guess businesses no longer need to hire high school kids or dropouts…. when they can get college grads for $15 per hour.
+Hell, educated kids from Tacoma would probably even commute to Seattle for this kind of money.
+It’s a smart move by the Seattle Government to grab additional taxes.
+As a new hire, you don’t really need to go to college anymore or need a skillset.
+With that in mind, the government doesn’t really care just as long as they are automatically taking from your paycheck.
+No need to go to college anymore and you can be lazy.
+You’ll get paid the same so who cares?
+You might as well get a $15 – $20 per hour job and figure out the college thing later.

-Why stop at $15 lets just make it $20 per hour which is 40K per year.
+Why stop at $15 lets make it $20 per hour which is 40K per year.
 If we are going to go big – why not go really big?
-Since people are making more now let’s continue the raise the already high rents in the neighborhoods.
-Landlords are going to love this.
-People are making more now so it only makes sense to me.
-Since people are making more the City can charge a little extra on parking tickets or add a few more traffic light cameras.
+Seattle leadership knows to slowly rob people of their paychecks so the pain is less noticeable.
+Since people are making more now, let’s continue to raise the already high rents in the neighborhoods.
+Landlords are going to love this!
+People are making more now, so it only makes sense to me.
+Since people are making more, the City can charge a little extra on parking tickets or add a few more traffic light cameras.
+As a blue state, the democrats are pros at robbing people of their money and taxes.

 All of this is an excuse to take more money from your paycheck and at the same time create an excuse to raise the prices of other things around the city.
-It’s all about getting money back into the system and nothing to do with you personally.
+It’s all about getting money back into the system and nothing to do with you.
+It appears to me that Seattle leadership continues to run the city into the ground.

-Look if we really want to make a change there should be a $15 MAXIMUM wage for congress and the Seattle Council members.
-One step forward and two steps back.
+If we want to make a change, there should be a $15 MAXIMUM wage for Congress and the Seattle Council members.
+One step forward and two steps back with this requirement.

 Seattle 15 per hour wages